mojganqaredaqi/SOP/index.md

 ### about Me
 I am mojgan qaredaqi .
-I am an english teacher(IELTS) my students call me maggie that is may nickname .
+I am an english teacher(IELTS) my students call me maggie that is my nickname .
 Also a lifeguard and international swimming coach.I have been swimming since I was 13 years old and played volleyball professionally about 5 years.I study computer engineering at Payame Noor University.
 ### personal information
 First name : mojgan
 Last name : qaredaqi